harry934/harry934/README.md

   <img src="https://komarev.com/ghpvc/?username=lizardcat&style=for-the-badge&color=blueviolet" alt="profile views"/>
 </p>

-I'm a dedicated Software Engineer student residing in Nairobi, with roots in Migori county.
+My name is Harry and I am a dedicated Software Engineer student residing in Nairobi, with roots in Migori county.
 My passion for technology and innovation fuels my commitment to creating impactful solutions for real communities.
 I have accumulated a wealth of experience in various fields, including software engineering, machine learning, Android development, and web development.
 I have a particular interest in developing innovative solutions.

 <h1 align="center">Ongoing Projects</h1>
 <table>